qt/qtwebengine-chromium/chromium/docs/security/faq.md

 *    Assume everything you do on a public computer will become, well, public.
      You have no control over the operating system or other software on the machine, and there is no reason to trust the integrity of it.
-*    If you must use such a computer, consider using an incognito mode window, to avoid persisting credentials.
-This, however, provides no protection when the system is already compromised as above.
+*    If you must use such a computer, use Incognito mode and close all Incognito windows when you are done browsing to limit the amount of data you leave behind.
+Note that Incognito mode **provides no protection** if the system has already been compromised as described above.

 <a name="TOC-Why-aren-t-compromised-infected-machines-in-Chrome-s-threat-model-"></a>
 ## Why aren't compromised/infected machines in Chrome's threat model?